-If any of your flashlights do not have internal charging, you want to keep a better eye on your battery voltage, or you need to charge lots of unprotected batteries at the same time, I would highly recommend purchasing dedicated multi chemistry chargers (NiMH and Li-ion).
+If any of your flashlights do not have internal charging, you want to keep a better eye on your battery voltage, or you need to charge lots of batteries at the same time, I would highly recommend purchasing dedicated multi chemistry chargers (NiMH and Li-ion).
 These allow you to monitor battery voltage, or even battery analyzing functionality such as internal resistance, and capacity testing.
-I generally don't recommend basic Li-ion chargers without voltage display (with 2 exceptions below), or budget analysing chargers with documented QC issues, which is why some popular chargers are not on this list.
+I generally don't recommend basic Li-ion chargers without voltage display (with 1 exceptions below), or chargers with documented quality control issues, which is why some popular chargers are not on this list.

 Basic Li-ion only Chargers (recommended for travel or backup use only):

-Best Analyzing NiMH/Li-ion Chargers (voltage display, internal resistance, and capacity testing):
+Best Analyzing NiMH/Li-ion Chargers (with voltage display, internal resistance, and capacity testing):

-Vapcell S4 Plus – advanced and reliable 4 slot analyzing charger, fits protected 21700s.
+Vapcell S4 Plus (V2.0) ($50) – advanced and reliable 4 slot analyzing charger, fits protected 21700s.
 I prefer to use it in manual mode.
 Over-discharged NiMH batteries may need to be "jump started" in NiMH dumb/smart chargers first though.
 This charger is what I currently use, and is in my opinion the best overall charger.
 The V3.0 has just been released, but has yet to be independently tested.
 Vapcell Aliexpress

 Camera Battery Chargers

-This is a new section in the 2022 article.
 For most photographers, the charger that comes with your camera (if it even comes with a charger) will be adequate.
 However, if you want to charge 2 batteries simultaneously, check battery health, battery voltage, or even have a rough idea of how much longer the batteries have to charge, then Nitecore and Hahnel have an excellent range of advanced camera battery chargers.
 They are available for various battery types for a range of different camera manufacturers.
 The Nitecore (affiliate link) models display battery voltage, charging current, charged capacity, battery health, and temperature.
 Input is either by USB or mains depending on the model.
-The Hahnel PROCUBE2 models display percentage full, charged capacity, battery health check, has mains or 12V input, 2.4A USB output, and integrated 4xAA charger (though it is unknown if this is a dumb or smart NiMH charger).
+The Hahnel PROCUBE2 models display percentage full, charged capacity, battery health check, and has mains or 12V input, USB output, and integrated 4xAA charger (though it is unknown if this is a dumb or smart NiMH charger).